-Strategic Objective Outcome (s) Verifiable Indicator (s) Anguilla Antigua and Barbuda Aruba Bahamas Barbados Belize Bermuda British Virgin Islands Cayman Islands Curacao Dominica Eastern Caribbean Central Bank Grenada Guyana Haiti Jamaica Montserrat St Kitts and Nevis Saint Lucia Sint Maarten St Vincent and the Grenadines Suriname Trinidad and Tobago Source data are adequate for the compilation of these macroeconomic statistics The source data concepts align with the concept being estimated including gender equality considerations. • • • • • • • • • • • • • • • • • • • • • • Statistical techniques are sound Adjustments (for under coverage, misreporting, definitional or conceptual differences, reconciliation of two or three measures of GDP, balancing of product level estimates, etc.) made to source data are explicit, transparent, and well documented • • • • • • • • • • • • • • • • • • • • • • Statistical techniques are sound Internationally recommended volume estimation techniques are used • • • • • • • • • • • • • • • • • • • • • • Real Sector - Prices Strengthen compilation and dissemination of Consumer Price A new data set has been compiled and disseminated internally and/or to the public Developed and released a new vintage of consumer price indexes • • • • • • • • • • • • • • • • • • • • • • Statistics Statistical techniques are sound Internationally recommended methods are used for imputing for missing prices • • • • • • • • • • • • • • • • • • • • • •
+Strategic Objective Outcome (s) Verifiable Indicator (s) Anguilla Antigua and Barbuda Aruba Bahamas Barbados Belize Bermuda British Virgin Islands Cayman Islands Curacao Dominica Eastern Caribbean Central Bank Grenada Guyana Haiti Jamaica Montserrat St Kitts and Nevis Saint Lucia Sint Maarten St Vincent and the Grenadines Suriname Trinidad and Tobago Turks and Caicos these macroeconomic statistics estimated including gender equality considerations.
+Statistical techniques are sound Adjustments (for under coverage, misreporting, definitional or conceptual differences, reconciliation of two or three measures of GDP, balancing of product level estimates, etc.) made to source data are explicit, transparent, and well documented • • • • • • • • • • • • • • • • • • • • • • • Statistical techniques are sound Internationally recommended volume estimation techniques are used • • • • • • • • • • • • • • • • • • • • • • • Real Sector - Prices Strengthen compilation and dissemination of Consumer Price A new data set has been compiled and disseminated internally and/or to the public Developed and released a new vintage of consumer price indexes • • • • • • • • • • • • • • • • • • • • • • • Statistics Statistical techniques are sound Internationally recommended methods are used for imputing for missing prices • • • • • • • • • • • • • • • • • • • • • • • Strengthen compilation and dissemination of Prices - Comprehensive updates and rebasing Methodological basis for the statistics follows internationally accepted standards, guidelines, or good practices.
+Classifications are in broad conformity with internationally recommended systems: ISIC or NACE for activities, CPC or CPA for products, COICOP for household consumption.
+Deviations are kept under review and clearly described to users • • • • • • • • • • • • • • • • • • • • • • • Staff capacity increased through training, especially on developing source data, compilation methods, and dissemination.
+Average score of the Overall Value section of the post- course survey • • • • • • • • • • • • • • • • • • • • • • •